 The Resource Center at Roswell Park offers patients and their families a caring and personalized experience.
 They offer information, support, assistance, resources, and materials designed to educate and guide you through every step of your journey.
-The Resource Center is open to all.
+The Resource Center is open to all cancer patients, their friends and families, health professionals, students, and the general public.
+Services include:

-- Roswell Park pamphlets, brochures, and pathway books that educate in an easy-to-use format.
-If you need additional assistance, the Patient Education Department staff is available to help you with a more detailed search for information. - Publications and reference materials from the National Cancer Institute and other national patient and professional organizations. - Lending library of laptops, books, and DVDs; available laptops with Wi-Fi access and printers. - Wig Boutique that provides one free new wig and hat per year to people who have hair loss due to cancer treatment.
-A second wig and hat may be purchased at cost. - Uplifting and educational programs.
+- original Roswell Park pamphlets, brochures, and pathway books that educate in an easy-to-use format.
+If you need additional assistance, the Patient Education Department staff is available to help you with a more detailed search for information. - additional publications and reference materials from the National Cancer Institute, the American Cancer Society, the Leukemia and Lymphoma Society, and other national patient and professional organizations. - lending library of laptops, books, CDs, DVDs, and DVD players - available laptops with Wi-Fi access and printers - a Wig Boutique that provides one new wig and hat per year at no cost to people experiencing hair loss due to cancer treatment.
+A second wig and hat may be purchased at cost. - uplifting and educational programs such as: - ✓ Look Good...
+Feel Better® (hosted by the American Cancer Society) - ✓ Hands-on art projects provided by our artists in residence - ✓ Educational programs provided

 The Resource Center is located on the 1st floor of the hospital, inside the Sunflower Café cafeteria.
 Hours: Monday - Friday, 9:00am to 4:00pm.
-For more information, please call 716-845-1729.
+For more information, please contact them at (716) 845-1729.